 After serving as a doctor in the Austrian Army in World War I, Adler established a series of child guidance clinics in Austria and embarked on extensive lecture tours in the United States and Europe.
 To significant acclaim, he successfully promoted his psychological concepts emphasizing social interest, or gemeinschaftsgefühl.

 After his Austrian clinics were closed due to his Jewish heritage, Adler emigrated to the United States where he began a professorship at the Long Island College of Medicine.
-In 1937, while on a lecture tour in Aberdeen, Scotland, with his student and Adler University founder Rudolf Dreikers, Alfred Adler died of a heart attack.
+In 1937, while on a lecture tour in Aberdeen, Scotland, Alfred Adler died of a heart attack.
 His body was cremated in Edinburgh, but the ashes were never reclaimed.
 They were rediscovered in a casket at Warriston Crematorium and returned to Vienna for burial in 2011.

 Adler’s goal was to create a psychological movement that argued for the holistic view of an individual as well as social equality.
 In this way, Adler’s theory of personality and humanity significantly differed from Freud’s—as well as significantly differing from much of today’s mainstream psychology.
 Adler believed that the social and community realm is equally as important to psychology as the internal realm of the individual.